lubianat/technotype/manuscript.md

 By having explicit "regular expression" patterns for cell definitions in single-cell datasets, the "cell-type assesment" problem becomes trivial: a cell in  a new dataset is of the _exact_ same type if (and only if) it matches the _exact_ definition.

 When that is not the case, current algorithms for reconciling single cell datasets can still be successfully employed.
 But instead of propagating a label, it would propagate a parent class, looking for cells of a similar, sister class.

+# Additional notes

+The   Immune Epitope Database and Analysis Resource (IEDB)  announced it in 2006  [doi:10.1371/journal.pcbi.0020125]:

+"the goal of the IEDB is to present as much information as possible without subjective interpretation, we can never presume any information, but rather we must try to capture the data exactly as presented in the reference, while maintaining the conclusions of the reference in a uniform manner.
+For example, if all experiments are performed with a whole cell population, but the authors attribute the response to a particular cell type without any evidence, we must capture the effector cells as the entire population."

+That is the kind of challenge that the "technotype" solves in theory, as it gets the objective population sampled in any article.